 Restricting the time $\tau$ to an integer $L_\tau$ of time slices, we proceed in analogy with the partition function in Eq.~(\ref{expslicing}), writing

 and then inserting complete sets of states between all the exponential operators.
 Taking the trace and Taylor expanding all exponentials we have \begin{widetext}

-\end{widetext} Here $W(\alpha,K)$ is defined by the second line and is identical to the sampling weight of the partition function Eq.~(\ref{ssez}).
-The estimator $G_{ij\tau}(\alpha,K)$ for the Green's function is the entire sum over states $|\eta'\rangle$ that represent the single-hole basis states inserted between the time slices where a hole exists.
+\end{widetext} Here $W(\alpha,K)$ is defined by the expression inside the summation on the second line and is identical to the sampling weight of the partition function Eq.~(\ref{ssez}).
+The estimator $G_{ij\tau}(\alpha,K)$ for the Green's function is the entire sum over states $|\eta'\rangle$ that represent the single-hole basis states inserted between the time slices where a hole is present.
 The reason that this expression works is that the operator strings that contribute to the partition function of the spin system are exactly the same ones that contribute when a single hole is present.
-The matrix elements are different however, as different parts of the Hamiltonian operators in Eq.~(\ref{hops}) are active in propagating a basis state to another basis state (with other parts destroying the state).
+The matrix elements are different however, as different parts of the Hamiltonian operators in Eq.~(\ref{hops}) are active in propagating from one basis state to another basis state (with other parts annihilating the state).

-With the two-body operators of the $t$-$J$ model, the bra and ket states appearing in non vanishing matrix elements $\langle \alpha' |H_{a,ij}|\alpha\rangle$ and $\langle \eta' |H_{a,ij}|\eta\rangle$ differ at most at two sites $i,j$.
-Thus, the non-trivial elements can be expressed as $2\times 2$ matrices in the relevant subspaces and can easily be read from Eq.~(\ref{hops}).
+With the two-body operators of the $t$-$J$ model, the bra and ket states appearing in nonvanishing matrix elements $\langle \alpha' |H_{a,ij}|\alpha\rangle$ and $\langle \eta' |H_{a,ij}|\eta\rangle$ differ at most at two sites $i,j$.
+Thus, the nontrivial elements can be expressed as $2\times 2$ matrices in the relevant subspaces and can easily be read from Eq.~(\ref{hops}).
 For clarity, we here write these matrices together with the subspace states in question, indicated on the right side of the respective matrices.
 Those in the sector with no holes are

 where the identity operator on the last line is defined in the full 2-spin space $|\sigma^z_i,\sigma^z_j\rangle$.
 In the one-hole sector